himokko413/kiria/README.md

-# Kiria: ReincarnationOS Theme Switcher
+# Kiria: Dotfile Repository and Theme Switcher
-(or at least I want to sound fancy ig)
+(maybe this should've been called DoRTS)

-## Created by Lucina Paige and the Shibuya System, 2020
+Created by Lucina Paige and the Shibuya System, 2020

 Documentation so far:
 * Every subdirectory is a theme and is directly representative of the home directory, i.e. $CONF_DIR/Reincarnation/* is translated to ~/*